 Do you fancy exoticism without going too far?
 Let’s travel to Barcelona to discover there the Ou com balla, or “how dances the egg” tradition.
-This Corpus Christi tradition of Barcelona will be celebrated from the 15 to the 18 June in 2017; it could be a perfect reason to have a break as a family or with friends and see a celebration which does not exist somewhere else.
+This Corpus Christi tradition of Barcelona will be celebrated from the 20th to the 23rd of June 2019; it could be a perfect reason to have a break as a family or with friends and see a celebration which does not exist somewhere else.

-Don’t wait more and let’s book now your Renfe-SNCF en Coopération tickets and don’t think more, we care for your transport!
+Don’t wait more and let’s book now your Renfe-SNCF in Cooperation tickets and don’t think more, we care for your transport!

 What is this celebration?